Control Catalog Guide

 Optional pointer to CCC or another control/threat catalog | Resolve imported capability and control IDs from the referenced catalog |

-Note: Applicability categories must be defined to assign applicability to controls.
+Note: Applicability groups must be defined to assign applicability to controls.

 Example (YAML):